salirafi/jakarta_heat_risk_app/README.md

 However, as someone who lived in Jakarta for over 20 years, the government's effort to spread awareness to this ever-urgent problem seems to be in the minimum.
 It is very hard to get a grasp towards understanding how dangerous it actually is to walk, commute, or work under direct exposure of sunlight for an extended amount of time in Jakarta, simply because the lack of public awareness or outreach campaign about heat risk from the government that you can easily see on the streets or even internet, this at least as far as my experience.
 After all, even if there was aggressive heat risk campaign, if I am working as an *ojol* for example, what can I do?
 Sometimes, for most poeple, it is not about whether you are aware about it or not, but rather about whether you have the choice to avoid it or not.

 Recognizing these realities, the first step we can do is to simply provide people with accessible information about heat risk in their daily environment.
 Making a simple tool that indicates the level of heat risk at a given time and location will allow people to better understand when conditions become dangerous.
 Although such information cannot, perhaps, eliminate the constraints faced by many workers like I mentioned, it can still help them, and of course myself, make small but meaningful adjustments to our precious daily lives.

+## Content

+This project is mostly based on Python, with data managed in SQLite environment.